Toggle: English / Spanish

 Have the person lie down in a cool place.
-Raise the person's feet about 12 inches.
+Raise the person's feet about 12 inches (30 centimeters).

 Apply cool, wet cloths (or cool water directly) to the person's skin and use a fan to lower body temperature.
 Place cold compresses on the person's neck, groin, and armpits.

-If alert, give the person beverages to sip (such as Gatorade), or make a salted drink by adding a teaspoon of salt per quart of water.
-Give a half cup every 15 minutes.
+If alert, give the person a beverage to sip (such as a sports drink), or make a salted drink by adding a teaspoon (6 grams) of salt per quart (1 liter) of water.
+Give a half cup (120 milliliters) every 15 minutes.
 Cool water will do if salt beverages are not available.

 For muscle cramps

-, give beverages as above and massage affected muscles gently, but firmly, until they relax.
+, give beverages as noted above and massage affected muscles gently, but firmly, until they relax.